$\Delta$-Nets: Interaction-Based System for Optimal Parallel $\lambda$-Reduction: Conclusion

 \section{Conclusion}

-The existence of non-linear non-canonical proper \mbox{$\Delta$-nets} reflects the additional degrees of freedom that gradual erasure and interior sharing introduce, which are not present in the \mbox{$\lambda$-calculus}.
-A given \mbox{$\lambda A$-term}, for example, can potentially be represented by many different proper \mbox{$\Delta A$-nets}, which differ only with respect to the progress of gradual erasure.
-Similarly, a given \mbox{$\lambda I$-term} can potentially be represented by many different proper \mbox{$\Delta I$-nets}, which differ only with respect to their sharing structure.
+The existence of nonlinear proper \mbox{$\Delta$-nets} which are not canonical reflects the additional degrees of freedom that interior sharing introduces, which are not present in the \mbox{$\lambda$-calculus}.
+A given \mbox{$\lambda I$-term} can potentially be represented by many different proper \mbox{$\Delta I$-nets}, which differ only with respect to their sharing structure.
 As an example, take a proper \mbox{$\lambda I$-net} $n$, with \mbox{$\phi_I^{-1}(\Omega_I(n)) = M M$}, for some \mbox{$\lambda I$-term} $M$.
 The \mbox{$\lambda I$-net} $n$ may have two distinct but equal subnets that each represent $M$, or it may have a single such subnet which is shared among the two occurrances in the application.
 In fact, the sharing structure of $n$ could be arbitrarily complex.
-These additional degrees of freedom allow \mbox{$\Delta$-Nets} to realize optimal reduction in the manner envisioned by Lévy, i.e., no reduction operation is performed which is rendered unneccessary later, and no reduction operation which is necessary is performed more than once.
+These additional degrees of freedom allow \mbox{$\Delta$-Nets} to realize optimal reduction in the manner envisioned by Lévy, i.e., no reduction operation is applied which is rendered unneccessary later, and no reduction operation which is necessary is applied more than once.

 \end{multicols} \end{spacing}